TeraBlock/hive-crossdex/README.md

-# README for TeraBlock Cross-Chain Swap (React Project) on Hive Blockchain

 ## Introduction

-Welcome to the TeraBlock Cross-Chain Swap project for the Hive Blockchain.
 This is an open-source React application designed to facilitate seamless and efficient cross-chain transactions between the Hive blockchain and other supported blockchains.
-Our goal is to provide a decentralized, secure, and user-friendly swapping experience.
+Our goal is to provide a decentralized, secure, and user-friendly exchange experience.

 ## Features